Morris K. Jessup

 Morris Ketchum Jessup (March 2, 1900 – April 20, 1959) was an American ufologist.
 He had a Master of Science Degree in astronomy and, though employed for most of his life as an automobile-parts salesman and a photographer, is probably best remembered for his writings on UFOs.

 Early life

 Born near Rockville, Indiana, Jessup grew up with an interest in astronomy.
 He earned a bachelor of science degree in astronomy from The University of Michigan in Ann Arbor, Michigan in 1925 and, while working at the Lamont-Hussey Observatory, received a master of science degree in 1926.
-Though he began work on his doctorate in astrophysics, he ended his dissertation work in 1931 and never earned the higher degree.
+Though he began work on his doctorate in astrophysics, he ended his dissertation work in 1931 and never earned the PhD.
 Nevertheless, he was sometimes referred to as "Dr. Jessup".
 He apparently dropped his career and studies in astronomy and worked for the rest of his life in a variety of jobs unrelated to science, although he is sometimes erroneously described as having been an instructor in astronomy and mathematics at the University of Michigan and Drake University.